michaelkornblum/soda-fountain/src/posts/static-site-generators.md

 Coming from a PHP background, this idea intrigued me.
 I had already started working with the [Smarty templating engine](http://www.smarty.net/) and enjoyed the fact that I was no longer polluting my server-side code with fragments of HTML.
 But the idea of compiling my data and templates into a flat file was something I never really considered.

-After trying Jekyll for the first time, I was hooked on the idea of static site generators.
-While I could not see this way of building websites as a replacement for full Content Management Systems, I was blown away by just how much server-side code could be eliminated by just using templates.
+After trying Jekyll for the first time, I was hooked.
+While I could not see static site generators as a replacement for WordPress and other content management systems, I was blown away by just how much server-side code could be eliminated by just using templates.

 ### What is a Static Site Generator?
-A Static Site Generator can be described as a Content Management System that does not use a server-side scripting language or a database.
+A static site generator can be described as a content management system that does not use a server-side scripting language or a database.
 Page layouts and site content are stored as files in a project directory.
 These files are then compiled prior to publication via command-line to create a complete website.

 ### the Advantages
 Most of the advantages of using a static site generator comes from the fact that the websites they build consist of nothing more than HTML, CSS and JavaScript.
 As a result: